 My walk to work just got more fattening.
 Oh Doughnuts has just opened up on Broadway.
 This is the opening I’ve been waiting for ever since owner Amanda Kinden decided to move from supplying coffee shops with doughnuts and open her own storefront location.
-I’ve been a fan of Oh Doughnuts ever since I first tried them at Parlour Coffee.
+I’ve been a fan of her treats ever since I first tried them at Parlour Coffee.

 The opening of Oh Doughnuts brings the total of specialty doughnut shops in Winnipeg to two.
-I enjoy Bronuts, but I was looking forward to once again being able to eat doughnuts from Oh Doughnuts.
+I enjoy Bronuts, but I was looking forward to once again being able to order Amanda’s treats.

 Get Your Oh Doughnuts while you can